Effective Date: February 05, 2021

 Business Integrity; Anti-Bribery; Anticorruption.

 One of MODE’s values is “We Deliver.”
 To accomplish this, we hold ourselves, and our suppliers, to the highest ethical standards.
 Our rule is simple—don’t bribe anybody, at any time, for any reason.
 Conduct business ethically.
-That means no bribery, embezzlement, extortion or other corrupt practices.
+That means no bribery, embezzlement, extortion, or other corrupt practices.
 Suppliers must never, even through third parties, accept or offer bribes or kickbacks to obtain or gain an unfair business advantage.
 Suppliers must be in full compliance with all applicable foreign and domestic anticorruption laws including the U.S. Foreign Corrupt Practices Act (“FCPA”).

 Gifts and Entertainment.

-Another value of MODE is “Take the High Road,” and as such, we expect our Suppliers to be transparent and genuine to the core.
-Gifts and entertainment intended to obtain an unfair business advantage must not be accepted by or offered to the suppliers’ business partners.
+partners.
 The term “gifts and entertainment” includes anything of value, such as loans, prizes, tickets, or gift certificates.
 We want to avoid the possibility that the gift, entertainment, or other business courtesy could be perceived as a bribe, so it’s always best to provide such business courtesies infrequently and, when we do, to keep their value moderate.
 Gifts or entertainment, of any value, must never be offered to government officials or in connection with government relationships without appropriate prior approval.

 Fair Dealing.